 After graduation, Fitzgerald completed her Master of Science degree in Physical Education, with an emphasis in Sport Management, from Southern Illinois University in 1992.
 While at Southern Illinois, Fitzgerald was a graduate assistant with the Salukis.

 In high school, Fitzgerald was Iowa's Female Athlete of the Year in 1986 after being named Miss Basketball and first team all-state in basketball, volleyball and softball.
 In 1995, she was inducted into the Iowa Girl's Basketball Hall of Fame.

 Fitzgerald is the daughter of Bob and Jan Fitzgerald.
 She has an older sister, Robin, and younger brother, Randy.

-Lacey Goldwire is in her first season as an assistant women's basketball coach at the University of Iowa in 2013-14.
+Kathryn Reynolds is in her first year as director of basketball operations for the University of Iowa women's basketball program.

 Abby Stamp (Emmert)

-Emmert was a member of the Iowa women's basketball team from 2005-08.
+Stamp was a member of the Iowa women's basketball team from 2005-08.
 She was named team co-captain in 2008, and helped lead the Hawkeyes to a Big Ten regular season championship.
-Emmert also received the Dr. Christine Grant Leadership Award for women's basketball as a senior.
+Stamp also received the Dr. Christine Grant Leadership Award for women's basketball as a senior.

 She scored 299 career points, collected 144 rebounds and dished out 177 assists.
 She scored a career-high 17 points against Iowa State as a junior in 2006.

-Emmert graduated with a Communications Studies degree from the University of Iowa in 2008, and worked for the United Way of East Central Iowa before taking over as Director of Basketball Operations.
+Stamp graduated with a communications studies degree from the University of Iowa in 2008, and worked for the United Way of East Central Iowa before taking over as director of basketball operations.